 Hallie Quinn Brown – Delta Sigma Theta

-Hallie Quinn Brown, a graduate of Wilberforce College (now Wilberforce University), was a huge proponent of Black women’s rights.
+Hallie Quinn Brown, a graduate of Wilberforce College (now Wilberforce University), was a huge proponent of advancing Black women’s political rights.
 In 1899 she represented the United States and the interests and concerns of Black women at the International Congress of Women meeting in London; while in London she spoke before Queen Victoria.
 Brown later served as President of the National Association of Colored Women’s Club from 1920 to 1924.
 In 1926, she published Homespun Heroines and other Women of Distinction— which profiled sixty Black women and their accomplishments, starting in the middle of the 18th century until the end of the 19th century.
 Brown was an Honorary member of Delta Sigma Theta.

 About the author: Marquis Taylor is a 2020 graduate of Howard University, receiving his Bachelor’s of Arts in History.
 In the spring of 2018, Marquis was initiated into Alpha Phi Alpha Fraternity, Incorporated’s Beta Chapter.